internetarchive/dweb-mirror/INSTALLATION-work.md

 Try `node --version`, it should report v10 or better, but it was v4.8.2 on Rachel3+ and v8 on Noobs and Raspbian in some cases, or missing in others.

+  * try `sudo apt-get -y nodejs` which works on many platforms
   * otherwise https://nodejs.org should auto-detect your machine, and prompt you to install,
   * select the "recommended" version